mitchelljustin/pragmatic-lightning/index.md

 console.log("LND info:", await lnRpc.getInfo())
 ```

-You should get output that looks like this.
+When you restart the server, you should get output that looks like this.
 ```
 LND Info: { identityPubkey:
    '020bf2ea1558744cdbf3145d7693c912fa326ecac921627491590878bb7a45d4fc',